Polymer/polymer-library-docs/app/2.0/docs/apps/templates.md

 discussed in the rest of the Polymer App Toolbox documentation according to the needs of your application, as well as from other sources such as the [WebComponents.org](https://www.webcomponents.org/).

-See the section on [Building your first Polymer application](../start/toolbox/set-up) for a tutorial on getting started with one of the App Toolbox templates.